ghovax/ghovax.github.io/posts/markdown/dft-helium-julia/dft-helium-julia.md

-The Helium atom—just two electrons orbiting a nucleus—turns out to be impossible to solve exactly.
+The Helium atom, just two electrons orbiting a nucleus, turns out to be impossible to solve exactly.
 This surprised me when I first learned it, since hydrogen with one electron has textbook analytical solutions.
 Adding a single additional electron introduces electron-electron interactions that destroy the separability of the Schrödinger equation, making the problem intractable without approximations.
 Density Functional Theory offers an elegant way out: instead of tracking the positions of individual electrons in a high-dimensional wavefunction, we work with the much simpler electron density in three dimensions.
 For my computational physics project, I implemented a complete DFT solver for Helium from scratch in Julia, achieving ground-state energies within 1.5% of experimental values.
-The implementation taught me that numerical stability matters as much as theoretical correctness—getting the boundary conditions right, choosing appropriate mixing parameters for convergence, and balancing grid resolution against computational cost were all critical to success.
+The implementation taught me that numerical stability matters as much as theoretical correctness, getting the boundary conditions right, choosing appropriate mixing parameters for convergence, and balancing grid resolution against computational cost were all critical to success.

 The time-independent many-body Schrödinger equation for Helium is: